 Here’s a great article about the emotional experience that someone may go through if they are not scaling with the company.
 The experience of these changes can be deeply personal and emotional, and unless you have experienced something similar before, there’s no shortcut to overcoming this quickly.

-I often call this a “psychological injury,” and similar to how one feels after spraining their ankle or having a splinter in their finger, your attention and focus is all on yourself’s well-being and your aperture of the worldview narrows, and it takes time, conscious effort, and patience to overcome, and until fully recovered, you can easily get hurt again and go back to square one.
+I often call this a “psychological injury,” and similar to how one feels after spraining their ankle or having a splinter in their finger, your attention and focus is all on yourself’s well-being and your aperture of the worldview narrows, and it takes time, conscious effort, and patience to overcome, and until fully recovered, you can easily get hurt again and go back to square one. (*Allostatic load might be a relevant term to understand here)

 This is a natural reaction to any form of a strong pain, whether physical or emotional, and it’s deeply ingrained in our brain to help us survive.